 When you register your interest in a development

 When you register your interest in a Glenveagh development, we collect personal data from you or from third-party estate agents or services, depending on the channel through which you submitted your registration request.
 The information we obtain includes your name, e-mail address, telephone number, (types of) properties you are interested in, buyer type (e.g. first-time buyer), mortgage status (e.g. mortgage approved), price range, current location (county and townland), funding scheme status and type, and your marketing preferences.
+We may also collect information about a co-purchaser, where applicable (e.g., couple buying jointly), such as their name and e-mail.
 Where you choose to create an optional customer account on our website, we may collect your e-mail and password to provide you with a secure means to access your account.
+Accounts can be deleted by the account holder at any time.

 When you are getting ready to buy a property